 When Does Long Term Disability Start After Approval_ Image

 If you applied for long-term disability benefits in Indiana due to an injury that prevents you from working, when does your long-term disability start?
-For many Hoosiers, this is a crucial question, as they rely on these benefits to make ends meet while they are unable to work.
+This is a crucial question for many Hoosiers, as they rely on these benefits to make ends meet while they cannot work.

 The answer depends on your particular long-term disability insurance policy, but most policies have a waiting period of about six months.
 The specific waiting period will be specified in your individual policy.
 You can apply for long-term disability (LTD) benefits before the elimination period lapses.
 However, after the insurance company approves your claim, you won’t be able to collect benefits until the waiting period is over.